iuf/rulebook/Overview of Updates to the IUF Rulebook.md

 #### Minimum Judge Age
 The minimum required age for judges is now 14 (instead of 15).

+#### Acoustic Signals
+The only acoustic signal made as part of a Freestyle performance will be at the end of the routine, if a routine exceed the time limit.

 ## 8 Freestyle: Standard Skill
 No substantial rule changes were made.